 What I Learned

-T-Mobile’s Internship allowed me to hone my technical acumen by quite a bit.
-I spent several months within the M.E.A.N (Mongo DB, Express, Angular, Node) software stack, and delved deeply into Python Shell automation as well as web scraping.
+T-Mobile’s Internships allowed me to hone my technical acumen by quite a bit.
+During my Software Engineering portion, I spent several months within the M.E.A.N (Mongo DB, Express, Angular, Node) software stack, and delved deeply into Python Shell automation as well as web scraping.
 I also put my statistics background to good use by applying theoretical models to real world scenarios.

 On my second time around as a User Experience Engineer, I got the opportunity to really exercise my creativity, and problem-solving capabilities through mediums such as Illustrations, Graphic Design, Interaction Design, and User Research.